robisoniv/stable-seas/docs/CONTENT.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`git reset --hard upstream/master`

-> **This should make your local master branch look exactly the same the root master branch - now your local codebase is identical to the production version.**
+**This should make your local master branch look exactly the same the root master branch - now your local codebase is identical to the production version.**

 3. Make the changes you need to make to the content files.
 4. Commit changed files to your local `master` branch.
-5. Push local `master` to your remote repository's `origin/master` branch.
+5. Push local `master` to *your* remote repository's `origin/master` branch:

+`git push origin master`
 (You should now see your changes reflected on the files on your github account forked repo.)
-6. Submit a pull request to the base branch (https://github.com/johnrobisoniv/stable-seas) and let the base branch owner know, especially if time sensitive.
+6. Submit a pull request to the base branch (https://github.com/OEFDataScience/stable-seas) and let the base branch owner know, especially if time sensitive.

 ## Site administrator